 In Flagstaff After the Trip

 1175 W. Route 66, Flagstaff, AZ 86001

-The hike requires carrying your personal effects in a backpack, (which with careful packing, should weigh between 20-30 lbs. when fully loaded) as you traverse the Bright Angel Trail between the South Rim and the river (Pipe Creek).
-The hike is 7.7 miles, descending about 4500 feet and may be one of the most physically demanding endeavors you will undertake in your life.
-It is essential you can comfortably complete the hike into the canyon carrying a weighted pack along with food and 2-3 liters of water (20-30 lbs.).
-Temperatures on the trail can easily reach 110 degrees or more during the summer months.
-The combination of carrying a backpack, the potential for extreme heat and the elevation change of almost one vertical mile makes this an incredibly challenging day.
-This hike can be exhausting for even the most physically fit and prepared hiker.
+This trip requires carrying your personal effects in a backpack, (which should weigh between 20-30 lbs. when fully loaded with 2-3 liters of water) as you traverse the Bright Angel Trail from the South Rim to the river (Pipe Creek).
+The hike is 7.7 miles, descending about 4,500 feet, and may be one of the most physically demanding endeavors you will undertake in your life.

-As required by the National Park Service, we have a hike escort accompany our guests on the hike to the river.
-Essentially you hike at your own pace, with the hike escort being the “sweep” person following the last hiker in the group.
-Our hike escorts are well trained and have a great deal of experience hiking the Bright Angel Trail.
-She/he can give you great advice and hiking tips as you make your descent to the river.
+As required by the National Park Service, we have a hike escort accompany our guests on the hike to Pipe Creek.
+Essentially, you hike at your own pace, with the hike escort being the “sweep” person following the last hiker in the group.
+Our hike escorts are well-trained and have a great deal of experience hiking the Bright Angel Trail.
+They can give you great advice and hiking tips as you make your ascent to the rim.